tmswfrk/bicycle-water-cooler/content/travel/Italy/Cipressa_Poggio/index.md

 {{< img poggio_initial >}}

-The official [strava segment](https://www.strava.com/segments/626919) for the Poggio di Sanremo shows it as 3.7 km / 2.25 miles long, with a 4% average gradient.
+The official {{< link text="strava segment" url="https://www.strava.com/segments/626919" >}} for the Poggio di Sanremo shows it as 3.7 km / 2.25 miles long, with a 4% average gradient.
 According to the sign at the start of the climb, the first portion of the climb is slightly steeper, with it averaging downward a bit as you get closer to the top, where you're met with another sign and another, slightly larger town square.

 {{< img poggio_top >}}